Audetas/KRelay/README.md

 # K_Relay
 ### A modular Realm of the Mad God man-in-the-middle Proxy
-##### This code holds an implicity copyright by the creators.
+##### This code holds an implicit copyright by the creators.
 Redistribution of this code without written consent is a violation of said copyright.
 -----------------------------------------------------------

 ##Plugin Documentation